yhagio/next-demo-app/README.md

 # Next Typescript Demo App

-This repo is more like an my experiment 😊
+This repo is more like my experiment than demo lol 😊

 - WIP